What Is Asthma?

-- Cold air or changes to the weather, such as changes in temperature or humidity
+- Cold air or changes in the weather, such as temperature or humidity

-- Strong emotions such as anxiety, laughter, crying, or stress
+- Strong emotions such as anxiety, laughter, sadness, or stress

 - Medications such as aspirin

-The doctor will start with a physical exam, then ask about your symptoms and medical history.
+The doctor will start with a physical exam and ask about your symptoms and medical history.

-You’ll get lung tests to see how well your lungs work:
+You’ll have tests to see how well your lungs work, which may include:

 - Spirometry.
 This simple breathing test measures how much air you blow out and how fast.

 - Peak flow.
-Peak flow tests measure how well your lungs push out air.
-Although they’re less accurate than spirometry, they can be a good way to test your lungs at home -- even before you feel any symptoms.
-You use a small device called a peak flow meter for the test.
-It can help you figure out what makes your asthma worse, whether your treatment is working, and when you need emergency care.
+These measure how well your lungs push out air.
+They’re less exact than spirometry, but they can be a good way to test your lungs at home, even before you feel any symptoms.
+A peak flow meter can help you figure out what makes your asthma worse, whether your treatment is working, and when you need emergency care.

 - Methacholine challenge.
-This test is more commonly used for adults than children.
-You might get it if your symptoms and spirometry test don’t clearly show a diagnosis of asthma.
-When you have asthma and inhale methacholine, your airways narrow.
-During this test, you inhale increasing amounts of methacholine mist before and after spirometry.
-If your lung function drops by at least 20%, you have asthma.
-The doctor will give you medicine at the end of the test to reverse the effects of the methacholine.
+This and similar tests involve using triggers or challenges.
+Adults are more likely to have this test than children.
+You might get it if your symptoms and spirometry test don’t clearly show asthma.
+During this test, you inhale a chemical called methacholine before and after spirometry to see if it makes your airways narrow.
+If your results fall at least 20%, it is possible that you have asthma.
+Your doctor will give you medicine at the end of the test to reverse the effects of the methacholine.

 Other tests you might get include:

 - Chest X-ray.
-While a chest X-ray isn’t an asthma test, your doctor can use it to make sure nothing else is causing your symptoms.
-An X-ray is an image of the inside of your body created by using low doses of radiation.
+It isn’t an asthma test, but your doctor can use it to make sure nothing else is causing your symptoms.
+An X-ray is an image of the inside of your body, made with low doses of radiation.

-- Computerized tomography (CT).
-This test takes a series of X-rays and puts them together to create a cross-sectional view of your insides.
-A scan of your lungs and sinuses can identify any structural problems or diseases (like an infection) that can cause breathing problems or make them worse.
+- CT.
+This test takes a series of X-rays and puts them together to make a view of your insides.
+A scan of your lungs and sinuses can identify physical problems or diseases (like an infection) that may cause breathing problems or make them worse.

 - Allergy tests.
 These can be blood or skin tests.
-They can help figure out if you’re allergic to pets, dust, mold, and pollen.
+They tell if you’re allergic to pets, dust, mold, and pollen.
 Once you know your allergy triggers, you can get treatment to prevent them -- and asthma attacks.